varivashyap/SSDS-AIOpsLab/README.md

 good metric to analyze which agents have a higher level understanding of the task.

 The `orchestrator.py` and `templates.py` has been modified to capture and calculate these metrics.

+# Services
+We integrated OpenWhisk with some of the microservices in Socialnetwork application.